kwagjj/mrmine-macro/initializing/ver4/readme.txt

 development log:

-- adding hotkey that will pop up the sell_window
+issue#1: adding hotkey that will pop up the sell_window
+	- due to lack of knowledge on javascript, planning to utilize shortcut.js downloaded from a website(http://www.openjs.com/scripts/events/keyboard_shortcuts/)

-- adding buttons that will start/stop selling
+issue#2: adding buttons that will start/stop selling
 	* how about using a toggle button instead of two buttons?
 	* when pressing 'continue sell' button, it should automatically apply the new sellorder to parent window.
 		# reuse child's apply() function?